Czuka/API1/README.md

 # API1

-This API allows you to interact with Creo Parametric using the Creoson and CreoSetup libraries.
+This API allows you to interact with Creo Parametric using the Creoson library and CreoSetup libraries.

 ## Prerequisites